-Use the tabs above to navigate through the pages of the guide:
+Use the tabs above to navigate the pages of the guide:

-- Getting Started - Scroll down to find books, articles, videos, and more for your research.
+- Getting Started - Scroll down to find PCC resources about journalism.

 - Cite Sources - Tools for citing and using sources.

 - Get Help - Get help from a librarian 24x7, get support from a tutor, or find a handout or tutorial to help you with your research

 New York Times Online -- free for PCC students and staff

 Oregonian coverage of summer 2020 protests for racial justice